andrewvaughan/template-core/.config/linters/vale/README.md

 installing the [Vale extension][vale-extension] for VSCode, this project's preferred IDE, which helps to improve more documentation areas, such as code comments.

-`npx` can also run Vale, which is a standard dependency for this project.

 ## Updating configuration

 Developers can add or modify Vale styles via the [`.vale.ini`](../../../.vale.ini) configuration file.
 It's critical